-The platform is based on Proesa® technology, which converts biomass into second-generation sugars and then produces biofuels or, potentially, other chemical bio-intermediates.
-The industrial plant in Crescentino, in the province of Vercelli, produces bio-ethanol, as well as electricity using co-produced lignin from the linked biomass and biogas plants, for which a biomethane upgrade is shortly planned to allow network entry.
-The biomass plant for renewable energy generation and part of the water treatment plant with biogas production have already been restarted.
-Activities are ongoing to also restart the bioethanol plant within the first half of 2020.
-The Versalis Biotech research centres, located in Rivalta Scrivia, near Alessandria, and in Novara, are working to further develop production of a complete range of fermentative renewable products, such as bio-oils for bio-refinery, totally biodegradable polymers (polyhydroxyalkanoates or PHAs), intermediates for biopolymers and biochemicals, all made from second-generation sugars produced with PROESA® technology.
+The industrial plant in Crescentino, in the province of Vercelli, produces bio-ethanol, as well as renewable electricity using co-produced lignin from the linked biomass and biogas plants, for which a biomethane upgrade is planned to allow network entry.
+The biomass plant for renewable power generation, the water treater and the bio-ethanol plant are currently being fed with first generation sugars.
+The Versalis Biotech research centres, located in Rivalta Scrivia, near Alessandria, and in Novara, are working to further develop production of a complete range of fermentative renewable products, such as bio-oils for bio-refinery, totally biodegradable polymers (polyhydroxyalkanoates or PHAs), intermediates for biopolymers and biochemicals, all made from second-generation sugars produced with PROESA® ¹ technology.
 Trials are also under way to develop lignin for new market applications.
 The plan also includes the re-launch of international licensing activities for the Proesa® proprietary technology for the production of second generation bio-ethanol, advanced bio-fuel, able to respond to the growing demand and sustainability requirements for bio-fuels provided for by various global regulatory instruments.
 Crescentino is a strategic site that strengthens Versalis's competitive position in the renewable chemicals sector and aims to develop a totally sustainable and integrated platform using only residual biomass that does not compete with food production.